Novel Hydrodynamic Schemes Capturing Shocks and Contact Discontinuities and Comparison Study with Existing Methods: Review of Several SPH-based Methods and their Problems

 \subsection{SPH with Geometric Density Average Force Expression}

 In \citet{Monaghan1992}, the following expression:

 was proposed as a somewhat technical way of dealing with the pressure gradient term.
 SPH with Geometric Density Average Force Expression (SPH GDF), corresponding to the blending parameter $\sigma=1$ in this equation, is the method used in $Gasoline 2$ \citep{Wadsley2017} since it is found to be good at handling the contact discontinuities better than SSPH.

-In SPH GDF used in \citet{Wadsley2017}, the momentum equation and the energy equation are as follows:
+The equation (\ref{eq:avg}) with $\sigma=1$ becomes trivial mathematically, but in an ad-hoc manner it can yield an interesting momentum equation.
+The equation (\ref{eq:avg}) with $\sigma=1$ yields

+In SPH, any physical quantity at any location is defined by equation (\ref{eq:over21}).
+In addition, the spatial derivative of an arbitrary physical quantity is written as follows: